Hafsa-Iqbal/-RoadRunner-3D-Map-and-Scenario-Design-for-Transportation-Simulation/README.md

 -> Visit BBBike Extracts (https://extract.bbbike.org/)

--> Use the Add points to polygon option to define a custom polygon for your area of interest.
+-> Use the "Add points to polygon" option to define a custom polygon for your area of interest.
 This helps reduce the number of nodes, lowering complexity and resource usage during processing.

 -> Select the output format: OSM XML 7z (xz).

--> Follow the interface steps to finalize your selection and extract the data.
-The OSM extract will be sent to your email.
+-> Follow the interface steps to finalize your selection and extract the map data.
+The OSM data extract will be sent to your email.

 ### 2-Import in RoadRunner:
 -> Import the downloaded OpenStreetMap file into RoadRunner.